 There are a number of rooms at the Alexandra Palace, but the darts is held in the Great Hall, which has a capacity crowd of 8,500.
 In 2017/18 it was reported that across the 15 days more than 68,000 fans came through the doors.

-There has been mummering’s that the tournament could move once again in order to accommodate more fans.
+There have been rumours that the tournament could move once again in order to accommodate more fans.
 This hasn’t been approved and hasn’t gone down too well with dart fans who love the Palace, but in order for the competition to expand, it would be needed, especially given that more people than ever are trying to get tickets.

-The prizemoney for the 2020/21 season has been set at £2.5 million, the same as the previous year but some £700,000 more than in 2017/18.
+The prizemoney for the 2022/23 tournament was set at £2.5 million, the same as the previous year but some £700,000 more than in 2017/18.
 The £700,000 increase was the largest single increase for any darts World Championship and even darts as a sport.
 The winner will take home a cheque worth £500,000.
 Many are also predicting that in the next 10 years the winners cheque will be around the £1 million mark, which will be a mightily impressive feat given where the sport has come from.

-Three years previously, for the 2017/18 World Championships, the prize money was split from the total pot of £1.8 million, which was in itself an increase of £150,000 from the 2016/17 championship.
-The winner, Rob Cross, went home with a cheque for £400,000.
+Five years previously, for the 2017/18 World Championships, the prize money was split from the total pot of £1.8 million, which was in itself an increase of £150,000 from the 2016/17 championship.
+The winner that year, Rob Cross, went home with a cheque for £400,000.
 At this time this was the highest payout that there had ever been.
 The first player to take home half a million pounds for winning was Dutchman Michael van Gerwen in 2019.

-There is one name that has dominated professional darts over the last 30 years or so, and that is Phil Taylor.
-He’s won it all and won it all on multiple occasions as well.
+There was one name that dominated professional darts for three decades, and that was Phil Taylor.
+He’d won it all and won it all on multiple occasions as well.
 Whilst his stats in pretty much every tournament he has played in have been impressive, his stats in the World Championships, the pinnacle of the game, are just mind blowing.

 Michael van Gerwen holds the record for the highest single game average, with a 114.05 in the 2017 semi-final win over Raymond van Barneveld, resulting in a 6-2 demolition.
 What was incredible about that match is that van Barneveld’s average was that of 109.34, which is the highest losing average of all time and also the 4th highest average outright of all time as well.
 It’s widely thought to have been one of the best games of darts televised at the World Championship.